aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/07-submit-job.md

 sbatch submission_script.sbatch
 ```

 Check the status of the queue using the command **squeue**.
-The job will be first marked as pending (*PD* state) because resources are being created (or in a down/drained state).
+The job will be first marked as configured (*CF* state) because resources are being created (or in a down/drained state).
 If you check the [EC2 Dashboard](https://console.aws.amazon.com/ec2), you should see nodes booting up.
+For more details on the Slurm job states you can review the [documentation of the squeue command](hhttps://slurm.schedmd.com/squeue.html#SECTION_JOB-STATE-CODES).

 ```bash
 squeue